-Taro's Board and Management are responsible for establishing and maintaining adequate internal control over financial reporting.
+Taro's Management is responsible for establishing and maintaining adequate internal control over financial reporting.
 Taro's internal control system was designed to provide reasonable assurance to Taro's Management and Board regarding the reliability of financial reporting and the preparation and fair presentation of its published consolidated financial statements.